faiyted/VBA-challenge/README.md

   - The total stock volume of the stock: Loop through vol in column L

   - Add Greatest Increase, Greatest Decrease and Greatest Total Value with related Ticker

+  - Loops across all the worksheets (Q1 to Q4)

 ** The result should match the following image:
 ![image](https://github.com/faiyted/VBA-challenge/assets/171522014/e42054cf-7a9a-4bd3-b7ca-d3607da795fc)